saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 When I challenged Eric on how that let's a lot of bad advice creep in, particularly people losing their family's money by following the more prescriptive step-by-step versions of Lean Startup that are out there, his answer was, "I've written a lot about this, free on my blog, and if they choose not to read that, there's very little I can do."

-The reason I decided to roll up my sleeves and lay the groundwork for the Lean Startup movement, was something Eric told me back in 2011.
-"The biggest waste of human effort is in the mismanagement of large organisations.
+The reason I decided to roll up my sleeves and lay the groundwork for the Lean Startup movement, was a conversation I had with Eric back in 2011.
+He pointed out that the biggest waste of human effort is in the mismanagement of large organisations.
+I'd seen this too.
 Someone can work on a great project for 5 years, and have it cancelled by a bad decision by a committee they never met.
-Startups can show them a better way."
+Startups can show them a better way, and Lean Startup could create that vector.

 I think this inclusive attitude has largely allowed us to draw from the best of many worlds, and I hope the future of Lean Startup will continue with connections into many other spaces.